pyroscope/pimp-my-box/README.md

 **TODO**

+To activate the optional applications, add these settings to your `host_vars`:

+ * `flexget_enabled: yes` for FlexGet.
+ * `rutorrent_enabled: yes` for ruTorrent.

+Then run the playbook again.

 Once created, the file `rtorrent.rc` is only overwritten when you provide `-e force_cfg=yes` on the Ansible command line, and `_rtlocal.rc` is never overwritten.